-Located along the Des Plaines River Trail and Greenway, Lake Carina offers trails, a wheelchair accessible fishing pier, toilets and parking at its main entrance on Milwaukee Avenue.
+Located along the Des Plaines River Trail and Greenway, Lake Carina offers trails, an accessible fishing pier, toilets and parking at its main entrance on Milwaukee Avenue.
 Anglers can fish from the pier or from shore.
-There is no launch at this main preserve entrance.

 A second entrance to the north near Grand Avenue provides access to the Des Plaines River Trail and a canoe launch along the river.